April 2021 | Cleanse

 3. Cook the soup until boiling by strong fire, and stew it by slow fire for about 3 hours.
 Add some salts to the soup appropriate for drinking, and dip the ribs into soya sauce for eating.

 The soup is nutritious, but the flavor of ginseng may be a little strong.
 If you don’t like the strong flavor, you may reduce the amount of ginseng as you like and replace the common yam rhizome with fresh Chinese yam.

 The nerve-calming red bean and lotus seed soup

 Red bean clears the dampness, and lotus seed soothes the nerves.
-Though being simple in cooking, it tastes soft and smooth.
+Though it is easy to cook, it tastes soft and smooth.
 With a couple of red dates, it may taste sweeter and better.
-The soup clears the heart-fire, helps to attain mental tranquility, invigorates spleen, and supplements Qi.
-By drinking it, you may feel more refreshing in the coming summer.
+The soup clears the heart-fire, helps to attain mental tranquility, invigorates the spleen, and supplements Qi.
+By drinking it, you may feel more refreshed in the coming summer.

-- Add the lotus seeds in, and boil them together for another 20 minutes.
+- Add the lotus seeds and boil them together for another 20 minutes.

 - Add some sugar before eating, or put in some honey until it cools down.